GAD-cell/vlm-grpo/README.md

 # VLM-GRPO

-Vision Language Model training with Generative Reward-Paired Optimization
+Vision Language Model training with GRPO and Unsloth

 ## Overview